 We’ll use just one (free) tool, that Swiss army knife of video processing called ffmpeg.
 You may have heard of it before, especially if you’ve used open source tools like Audacity, Gimp or Shotcut, or you do your work on Linux.
 Did you know ffmpeg can make animated GIFs?
 It can!

-Note that ffmpeg will create deltas of the differences between individual frames rather than using a compression algorithm on the frames themselves, and we can set the frame rate to less than 24fps, which works especially well for showing software interfaces that have “in-place” motion rather than “moving across the screen” motion.
-So if your video has lots of static parts, you’ll get great compression.
-If instead there are large changes between every frame, you may wind up with a GIF that’s just as large as your original video.
+Note that ffmpeg will create deltas of the differences between individual frames rather than using a compression algorithm on the frames themselves (you can see these delta frames if you have a viewer like GIMP that displays animated GIF frames).
+And we can set the frame rate to less than 24fps, which works especially well for showing software interfaces that have “in-place” motion rather than “moving across the screen” motion.

-Before you start, you should decide on the size of the animated GIF, using the scale parameter.
+Before you start, you should decide on the size of the animated GIF, and set it with the scale parameter.
 Below I’ve set the width to be 960 because that’s the size of our website’s previous banner, and -1 just tells ffmpeg to set the height to be proportional (keep these values the same across the two commands).
-For the frames-per-second argument I tried values in the range 5-15 in order to get the best compression; in my experience you don’t have to worry about high FPS values like you would for videos (see above).

 The ffmpeg utility has a lot of parameters, and they’re quite complex, so if you want further information, feel free to look at its documentation.
-But for now let’s create do the first step: creating the palette:
+But for now let’s do the first step: creating the palette:

-# ffmpeg -v warning -i <input>.mp4 -vf "fps=5,scale=960:-1:flags=lanczos,palettegen" -y palette.png
+# ffmpeg -v warning -i <input-file>.mp4 -vf "fps=5,scale=960:-1:flags=lanczos,palettegen" -y palette.png

 For the second step, making the final GIF, be sure to use the same sizing parameters you used when creating the palette.
 This command will take both the video and palette as input, and create the final animated GIF:

-# ffmpeg -v warning -i <input>.mp4 -i palette.png -lavfi "fps=5,scale=960:-1:flags=lanczos [x]; [x][1:v] paletteuse" -y <output>.gif
+# ffmpeg -v warning -i <input-file>.mp4 -i palette.png -lavfi "fps=5,scale=960:-1:flags=lanczos [x]; [x][1:v] paletteuse" -y <output-file>.gif